Offal holes or 'dead holes' as they are commonly referred to, are used in Southland for on-farm disposal of dead stock.

 - Avoid waterways and areas with a high water-table

-- To protect groundwater, offal holes should not be located in soils containing gravel and limestone.
+- To protect groundwater, offal holes should not be located in soils containing gravel or limestone.

 - Avoid poorly drained areas, gullies, critical source areas, and areas prone to flooding or ponding during high rainfall.